 To qualify for automatic acceptance into the first 5 Masters 1000 events a team must have competed together as a team in each week of the 2023 season where both players were playing doubles in that week.
 The exception would be when they were both involved in the singles of different events.
 To qualify for automatic acceptance into the final 4 Masters 1000 events, a team must compete together as a team in each week of the 2023 season where both players were playing doubles in that week.
-The exception would a) No team shall be accepted for on-site entry into the doubles event unless one player of the team personally signs the on-site entry list unless subsection d) applies.
+The exception would be when they were both involved in the singles of different events.